Introduction to JDK JRE JVM

 Some of the critical features of JVM are:

 A Java program that is converted to bytecode executes the same way on different platforms.
 This is possible because only the implementation details of the JVMs differ from one platform to another.
 All the JVM implementations are capable of interpreting and executing the same bytecode.
 Therefore, there is no need to compile each Java program into the native code of individual machines.
-In this way, Java supports the powerful “write once, run anywhere” feature.
+This way, Java supports the powerful “write once, run anywhere” feature.

 JVM is a controlled environment that provides the necessary memory for a program to execute.
 Because the JVM provides memory management and garbage collection functionality, it can prevent applications from illegally accessing memory and causing harm outside of the run-time system.

 Suitability for the Web: